akmami/lcptools/README.md

 ## Usage

-To compile your program with the GenCore library, you need to specify the include and library paths based on your installation method.
+To compile your program with your program, you need to specify the include and library paths based on your installation method.

 ### System-wide Installation